 Canada will make history on October 17, 2018, when it becomes the first industrialized country to legalize the recreational use of marijuana.
-And thanks to the country’s insatiable appetite for recreational marijuana, the move is expected to help the best marijuana stocks (including the best marijuana penny stocks) become extremely profitable.
+And thanks to the country’s insatiable appetite for recreational marijuana, the move is expected to help marijuana stocks (including marijuana penny stocks) become extremely profitable.

 And if projections are correct, growth in the recreational marijuana industry in the U.S. and Canada is projected to outstrip almost every other industry.
-Just how profitable will the recreational, or adult-use, marijuana market become?
+Just how profitable will the adult-use recreational marijuana market become?

-It might be a good idea to look at some precedent-setting numbers first.
-In 2012, Colorado and Washington became the first states to legalize the use of recreational marijuana in the U.S.
+It might be a good idea to look at some precedent-setting numbers.
+In 2012, Colorado and Washington became the first U.S. states to legalize the use of recreational marijuana.

 Critics feared it would lead to increased impaired driving and make it too easy for minors to get their hands on the drug.
-Proponents meanwhile hoped it would lead to an economic boom.
-For the most part, all three came to pass.
+Proponents, meanwhile, hoped it would lead to an economic boom.
+For the most part, all three things have come to pass.

 Rocky Mountain High

-The Colorado Department of Revenue (CDOR) regularly updates its total marijuana sales.
-Since recreational marijuana use became legal in 2014, sales have skyrocketed.
-Medical marijuana was available in Colorado prior to 2014 but the CDOR could not systematically track sales until January 2014.
+Since recreational marijuana use became legal in Colorado in 2014, sales have skyrocketed.
+Medical marijuana was available in Colorado prior to 2014, but the Colorado Department of Revenue (CDOR) could not systematically track sales until January 2014.
 (Source: “Marijuana Sales Report,” Colorado Department of Revenue, last accessed September 13, 2018.)